masterworrall/bridgeapp/README.md

 # Introduction

-The Bridge Creative Travel App is to make journey's to places of work less scarey for those volunteers on placements in workplaces.
+The Bridge Creative Travel App is to make journey's to places of work less scarey for those volunteers on work placements.

 # People